-What’s going on at Build Peace 2020?
+What’s going on at Build Peace 2021?
 Find out about our core themes and all the conference sessions & speakers.
-The conference will take place on November 6 – 8, 2020 on a virtual platform.
+The conference will take place on October 18 – 24, 2021 on a virtual platform.
 Some conference sessions will also take place in person at Philippi Village in Cape Town, South Africa, and livestreamed to the virtual conference.
 Sessions with in-person options are detailed in the conference program.

-We will organize our collective inquiry across three sub-themes
+We will organize our collective inquiry across three areas of reflection

 Many digital adaptations of peacebuilding work have emerged during the pandemic.
 We are interested in hearing about these experiences and critically assessing what new challenges they bring to our field.

 Some questions we might ask: What are the compromises when moving work online?
 Is there a risk of losing nuance, simplifying dialogue, and / or whitewashing inclusion with digital means?
 How can digital and offline activities work together?
 Is there a risk we neglect critical offline work?
 Are there times when digital activities should absolutely not replace offline activities?

 Digital Conflict Drivers

 The impact of online misinformation and polarization during the pandemic has grown, and we’ve seen its effects across countries and sectors, impacting vaccination campaigns, electoral processes and more.
 We are interested in digging deeper into the digital conflict drivers that are now part and parcel of understanding any conflict context.